top of page

 "Do I even deserve the luck I have?

-Yesterday marked 1 year of my cancer remission.
-1 year of hair growing back.
-1 year of doing things that I probably wouldn’t if cancer didn’t happen at all.
+Yesterday marked one year of my cancer remission.
+One year of my hair growing back.
+One year of doing things I probably wouldn’t have done if cancer hadn’t happened at all."

-Happiness, relief, fear, guilt - dealing with the aftermath is trickier than the treatment itself, and this past year has been a full-on rollercoaster.
+Happiness, relief, fear, and guilt - navigating the aftermath of cancer can be trickier than the treatment itself.
+This past year has been a full-on rollercoaster.

-Everything I feel that comes close to what the cancer symptoms I had prior to treatments, scares me.
-I'm afraid I won't be able to tell the difference and let it linger for too long.
-I'm afraid I'll celebrate today, and next week my oncologist will tell me that it's back.
-I'm afraid I'm not enjoying life as I should be and then being too late.
-I'm afraid I am worrying too much about being scared and let the good things slip away.
-The truth is, I'm afraid because I can't control it.
+Everything I feel that resembles the cancer symptoms I had before treatment scares me.
+I worry I won’t be able to distinguish between what’s normal and what’s concerning.
+I fear celebrating today, only to hear from my oncologist next week that it’s back.
+I worry that I’m not enjoying life as I should, and that it might be too late.
+I’m afraid that by focusing too much on my fears, I’ll let the good moments slip away.
+The truth is, I’m afraid because I can’t control it.

-Living every day to the fullest has been one of my goals during 2025, but well life still happens and not everything is great.
-Celebrating small victories is one of the coping strategies I found to not panic about the future, what's coming and what I can't control, but even that can get hard sometimes.
+Living each day to the fullest has been one of my goals during 2025.
+However, life still happens, and not everything is perfect.
+Celebrating small victories has become a coping strategy for me.
+It helps me manage my anxiety about the future and the things I cannot control.
+Yet, even that can be challenging at times.

-Learning how to be kind to myself is a very important part of the after cancer, and I know it's one that will lead everything else to fall in place.
-I know I still have a long way to go on that road, but I don't want to make giving up an option."
+Learning to be kind to myself is a crucial part of life after cancer.
+I know this journey will help everything else fall into place.
+I still have a long way to go, but I refuse to make giving up an option.

 cancer support